• Menu

 For a more luxurious ski resort near Gunnison, head north for thirty minutes to Crested Butte Mountain Resort, a world-class resort with restaurants, lodges, ski rentals and lessons, and top-tier skiing.
 There are a huge number of runs ranging in difficulty from beginner-friendly to double black diamond.

-For a more affordable ski resort option check out the slopes at Monarch Mountain, which is located about45 minutes west of Gunnison.
-Enjoy shorter lift lines, great skiing, lessons and rentals, and a number of food options.
+For a more affordable ski resort option, check out the slopes at Monarch Mountain, which is located about 45 minutes west of Gunnison.
+Enjoy shorter lift lines, great skiing, lessons, and rentals, and some food options.

 Ice Skating